hypernym-studio/nuxt-gsap/README.md

 ## Options

-It is very easy to activate additional plugins using the module options.
+Nuxt Gsap Module is completely rewritten in TypeScript.
+It also improves the development experience with detailed descriptions, examples and code auto-completion.

-When a specific plugin is activated, it is instantly available for global use so there is no need to manually import or register plugins.
+After plugin activation, it is immediately available globally, so there is no need to manually import or register.

 ```ts
 // nuxt.config.ts